 Processes that are handled by an organization’s nurse management team include staffing, organizing, delegating tasks, directing others, and planning.
 Registered nurses typically undergo further education in order to move into management-level positions.
 A Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) degree is usually required.

-Students studying for an MSN online at Loyola New Orleans can study Health Care Systems Management, which equips them with the skills and competencies that are essential for success in nursing management.
+Students studying for an MSN online at Loyola New Orleans can study Nursing Leadership (formerly known as Health Care Systems Management), which equips them with the skills and competencies that are essential for success in nursing management.
 The curriculum is designed to help nurse managers lead initiatives in evidence-based decision making, modern technology, and information and outcomes management.

 Although leadership skills may not be necessary to reach a management position, they are often critical to being a successful manager who inspires confidence in others.
 Nurse managers who do not develop good leadership skills may struggle to build and maintain an effective and functioning team.

 A nurse leader is a nurse practitioner that can motivate their colleagues to fulfill the mission and vision of their organization.
 Their leadership may be formally delegated, or it may be more of an informal role.
 Leadership roles are particularly important in emergency departments and hospices due to the often stressful and sensitive nature of those environments.

 While some managers may not necessarily make great leaders, great leaders generally make good managers.
 Leadership is about more than carrying out the duties and responsibilities that come with a management position — it is also about inspiring, motivating, and empowering others.
 True leaders lead by example and typically possess excellent interpersonal and communication skills.

 Pathways to Nurse Leadership and Nurse Management